webcarrot/react-promise-batching/README.md

 # react-promise-batching
-Batching strategy that support promise as callback
+Batching strategy that support promise and generators as callback

 ## Usage